One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 Reasons To Visit Karaalioğlu Park, Antalya

-It’s just a lovely place to be, and, hopefully, these photos will show you why we love it so much.
+It’s just a lovely place to be.
+And, hopefully, these photos will show you why we love it so much.

 Take In Some History With Hıdırlık Tower